1993 Major League Baseball All-Star Game: Game summary

 See also: "1993 All-Star Game Play by Play".

 The pregame colors presentation was from the color guard of the United States Naval Academy in Annapolis, Maryland.
-Geddy Lee, lead singer of the band Rush later sang the Canadian National Anthem, while James Earl Jones recited the U.S. National Anthem, accompanied by the Morgan State University choir.At the conclusion of the National Anthem, fireworks exploded over Fort McHenry while airplanes from Andrews Air Force Base flew over Camden Yards.
+Geddy Lee, lead singer of the band Rush later sang the Canadian National Anthem, while actor James Earl Jones recites the U.S. National Anthem, accompanied by the Morgan State University choir.
+At the conclusion of the National Anthem, fireworks exploded over Fort McHenry while airplanes from Andrews Air Force Base flew over Camden Yards.

 To commemorate the 35th anniversary of the 1958 Major League Baseball All-Star Game, which had been played at Memorial Stadium, Hall-of-Famer and Baltimore native Al Kaline joined the ceremonial first pitch ceremonies.
 Also joining the ceremonies was Orioles Hall-of-Famer Brooks Robinson.

 The visiting National League scored in the first inning off starting pitcher Mark Langston when Barry Bonds doubled with one out and Gary Sheffield followed with a home run for a 2-0 lead.
 The American League got a run back in the second when Kirby Puckett homered with one out off the NL starter, Terry Mulholland.
 Roberto Alomar tied the game at two in the third inning, leading off with a home run, off Andy Benes.

 The AL went ahead to stay with three runs in the fifth.
 John Burkett came in to start the inning, and first batter Ivan Rodriguez doubled and scored on a single by Albert Belle, who went to second when Justice made an error on the play.
 Ken Griffey Jr., singled home Belle and went to second on the throw home.
 After Cecil Fielder was hit by a pitch, Kirby Puckett doubled home Griffey for the third run of the inning and a 5-2 AL lead.
 Steve Avery relieved to get the last out of the inning.
 The NL got a run back in the top of the sixth.
 Jimmy Key started the inning and gave up a double to Bonds, followed by a single to Sheffield and a sacrifice fly to Barry Larkin, making the score 5-3.

 The AL broke the game open in the bottom of the sixth with three more runs.
 With two outs, Carlos Baerga reached on an error by shortstop Jeff Blauser, then Albert Belle walked.
 Devon White doubled home Baerga and after John Smoltz relieved Avery, Belle scored and White went to third on a wild pitch.
 Juan Gonzalez walked, then Smoltz threw his second wild pitch of the inning, allowing White to score the third run of the inning, giving the AL an 8-3 lead.
 Smoltz tied an All-Star game record with two wild pitches, but he was the first to throw them in the same inning.